 Just like the Death Star Trooper, Clone Captain Rex has had the benefit of two releases.
 The first coming in the form of a HASCON exclusive and without the digital print tech, and the second version that I’m reviewing, which uses the digital print tech.
 That’s not the only difference, this version being a regular release, Hasbro removed two accessories – the blaster and the rifle.
 This version only comes with the two blaster pistols and the removable helmet.

-Clone Captain Rex is a fan favorite character from The Clone Wars and it’s just amazing to have him released in the Black Series!
+Clone Captain Rex is a fan-favorite character from The Clone Wars and it’s just amazing to have him released in the Black Series!
 And with him being an animated character, Hasbro had to adapt it in a realistic style.
-Considering, he’s a clone, it was an easy task, they just used a traditional clone trooper sculpt and added the kama (flexible leather armour accoutrement) and an armoured shoulder pauldron.
+Considering, he’s a clone, it was an easy task, they just used a traditional clone trooper sculpt and added the kama (flexible leather armor accouterment) and an armored shoulder pauldron.
 For the helmet though, it was different, they had to use a new sculpt as Rex’s helmet in phase II is unique to the character.

 Hasbro went above and beyond with the design, they combined the two different phase helmets to get the perfect one for Rex.
 The antenna on the helmet can move like in the series, it’s rigid enough not to get bent.
-You can see the weld effects on the helmet and on the armoured torso replicating his characterisation from the series and revealing the alterations he’d made to the armour.
-The helmet is highly detailed and includes his “kill count” scorecard tally which is pleasingly etched onto the armoured exterior, same goes for his arms.
+You can see the weld effects on the helmet and on the armored torso replicating his characterization from the series and revealing the alterations he’d made to the armor.
+The helmet is highly detailed and includes his “kill count” scorecard tally which is pleasingly etched onto the armored exterior, the same goes for his arms.

 For the head sculpt, and Hasbro has used a digital facial scan of saga icon Temuera Morrison, the actor playing all of the clones in Attack of the Clones and Revenge of the Sith.
 It’s just unbelievable how the figure looks just like him!
 I’d love to see a live-action Clone Wars movie just to see Temuera playing Rex!
 And hopefully, Hasbro will re-release a Jango Fett figure with this new sculpt and digital print tech, this would be a great improvement over the previous Jango figure.